Agatha Christie’s Evil Under the Sun-1982

 It holds up quite well.

 Airport is pure bliss for me.
-An enormous fan of the disaster epic, to begin with, this one satisfies my obsessions with airports and airplanes, adding late 1960s sophistication and style, and a healthy dose of sub-plots.
+An enormous fan of the disaster epic, to begin with, this one satisfies my obsessions with airports and airplanes, adding late 1960s sophistication and style, and a healthy dose of subplots.

 Seaton directed Miracle on 34th Street (1947) and a slew of other films, so he knows a thing or two about pulling the heartstrings while offering adventure.

-The film was rated “G” so it’s a family-friendly affair.
+The film was rated “G,” so it’s a family-friendly affair.

 A cold and snowy winter night in Chicago results in flight delays and a 707 plane getting stuck on the runway in snow and mud.
-As crews attempt to dig out the plane, Airport manager Mel Bakersfield (Burt Lancaster) is forced to work overtime.
-His furious wife Cindy (Dana Wynter) demands a divorce.
-He’s in love with Tanya anyway, a pretty customer relations agent for the airline, Trans Global Airlines, a clever play on Trans World Airlines.
+As crews dig to free the plane, Airport manager Mel Bakersfield (Burt Lancaster) is forced to work overtime.

 The heavy is a mentally disturbed man named D.O.
 Guerrero (Van Heflin) who is so down on his luck that he desperately crafts a handmade bomb and takes out an insurance policy that his struggling wife Inez (Maureen Stapleton) will receive upon his death.

 He boards a plane to Rome with most of the other characters, intent on detonating the bomb, killing himself, and leaving Inez with some financial relief.
-When she catches on she hurries to the airport, desperate to stop the flight from departing.
+When she catches on, she hurries to the airport, desperate to stop the flight from departing.
 Of course, things don’t go so well.

-The Guerrero’s are my favorite characters.
+The Guerreros are my favorite characters.
 D.O. could have easily been written as a villain, one-note, and dastardly, but he isn’t.
-He is a sympathetic character, pained and wounded, his troubles are the result of war, and he oozes compassion.
+He is a sympathetic character, pained and wounded; his troubles are the result of war, and he oozes compassion.

 Stapleton is tremendous as Inez, the suffering wife who loves her husband and desperately wants them to have a nice life.
 The actress gives a gut-wrenching performance that should have won her the Oscar.

-Instead, it went to the comic talents of Hayes.
+Instead, it went to Hayes’s comic talents.

-The main appeal of these stories is that the audience slowly gets to know, and falls in love, with the characters.
+The main appeal of these stories is that the audience slowly gets to know and falls in love with the characters.
 They become like good friends.

 Strong characters and rich stories are offered as the buildup, and we know that peril is eventually coming, and indeed it does.